 This very gathering symbolizes the Constitutional foundation which makes continued progress possible, synchronizing the skills of three independent branches of government, reserving fundamental sovereignty to the people of this great land.

-of the people that we meet here - we bring no hereditary status or halo of infallibility and none follows us from this place.

-Like Freedident Washington, like the more fortunate of his successors, I look forward to the status of private citizen with gladness and gratitude.
+It is only as the temporary representatives and servants of the people that we meet here -- we bring no hereditary status or halo of infallibility and none follows us from this place.
+Like President Washington, like the more fortunate of his successors, I look forward to the status of private citizen with gladness and gratitude.
 To be a citizen of the United States of America is the greatest honor and privilege in this world.

-From the opportunities which fate and my fellow citizens have given me, as a Member of the House, as Vice President and know, but it also places supreme authority, under God, beyond any one person, any one branch; any majority great or small, or any one party.
+From the opportunities which fate and my fellow citizens have given me, as a Member of the House, as Vice President and have come to understand and place the highest value on the checks and balances which our founders imposed on government through the separation of powers, among co-equal legislative, executive and judicial branches.

+President of the Senate, and as President of all the people, I know, but it also places supreme authority, under God, beyond any one person, any one branch, any majority great or small, or any one party.
 The Constitution is the bedrock of all our freedoms; guard and cherish it; keep honor and order in your own house; and the Republic will endure.